NIVeriStandAdd-Ons/Fuel-Injector-Analysis-Addon/README.md

 ### Quality, Limitations ###

-IP is Alpha.
-Do not use for real applications yet.
+IP is Beta.
+It has been successfully used on multiple ECUs.

 ### Dependencies ###